Announcement Type: Initial.

 Justification: An applicant that will charge indirect costs to the grant must enclose a copy of the current rate agreement.
 If the applicant organization is in the process of initially developing or renegotiating a rate, upon notification that an award will be made, it should immediately develop a tentative indirect cost rate proposal based on its most recently completed fiscal year, in accordance with the cognizant agency's guidelines for establishing indirect cost rates, and submit it to the cognizant agency.
 Applicants awaiting approval of their indirect cost proposals may also request indirect costs.
-When an indirect cost rate is requested, those costs included in the indirect cost pool should not also be charged as direct costs to the grant.
+When an indirect cost rate is requested, those costs included in the indirect cost pool Start Printed Page 15105should not also be charged as direct costs to the grant.
 Also, if the applicant is requesting a rate which is less than what is allowed under the program, the authorized representative of the applicant organization must submit a signed acknowledgement that the applicant is accepting a lower rate than allowed.

 Evaluation Criteria: The following evaluation criteria appear in weighted descending order.
 The corresponding score values indicate the relative importance that ACF places on each evaluation criterion; however, applicants need not develop their applications precisely according to the order presented.
 Application components may be organized such that a reviewer will be able to follow a seamless and logical flow of information (i.e., from a broad overview of the project to more detailed information about how it will be conducted).

 In considering how applicants will carry out the responsibilities addressed under this announcement, competing applications for financial assistance will be reviewed and evaluated against the following criteria: